RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 When channeling Energy Cubes along a Leyline Path, the Magic Circle Cards with Druid Tokens receive additional Energy Cubes, which may lead to Overchanneling.

-## Magic Circle Cards
+### Magic Circle Cards

 Each Magic Circle Card has two values on the card.
 The value made of circles is the card’s Vigor value and the value made of petals is the card’s Splendor value.
 Each Magic Circle Card has a Vigor of four through seven, and Splendor of four through seven.

 ### Energy Cubes

 Placed each turn after moving your Druid Token, and removed if both colors exist on a Magic Circle Card.
-Used to acquire Magic Circle Cards when there is a number of cubes on the Magic Circle Card equal to or greater than its Vigor value, with excess cubes being kept for Overchanneling.
+Energy Cubes acquire Magic Circle Cards when there is a number of Energy Cubes on the Magic Circle Card equal to or greater than the Magic Circle Card’s Vigor value, with excess Energy Cubes being kept as Overchanneling Cubes.

 ### Splendor